ragnarlotus/vue-flux/README.md

 You can view the full documentation at the project's [Wiki](https://github.com/deulos/vue-flux/wiki) with examples and detailed information.

+## To do

+* CSS mask-image transitions
+* SVG animated transitions
+* Displacement transitions

 ## Changelog

 Check the [Changelog](https://github.com/deulos/vue-flux/wiki/Changelog) for update info.